The Roebling Index

 Charles H. Greenthal Management Corp

-Compiled by The Roebling Research Desk from building documents and current market data.
+Compiled by The Roebling Research Desk from the building’s offering plan, amendments, and related building documents (primary source dated 2022).
 Board policies can change by amendment — confirm at the offer stage.
-As of 2022.

 The Data Room